anderson-optimization/firebase-lib/docs/04-instantiating-for-firebase-api.md

 ```

 NOTE: `methodsParams` parameter can also be added if there is a need to preset
 methods' parameters at the application level.
-The generated `resources` can be
+The generated `resources` can
 also be accessed from `resourceCollections['my-resources']`.

 ---